This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Bring a large pot of salted water to boil and cook the pasta until tender.
+• Bring a large pot of generously salted water to boil and cook the pasta until tender.
 Drain and set aside, keeping warm.

 • Cook the bacon using your preferred method until crisp and then crumble.